-You can find our unique Temperature Rating for each coat in a drop down menu on the left hand side of your screen (or at the top of the ‘Product Details’ tab of the coat) on landsend.com.
+You can find our unique jacket warmth rating for each coat in a drop-down menu on the left hand side of your screen (or at the top of the ‘Product Details’ tab of the coat) on landsend.com.
 The ratings – Warmer to Warmest – give you a quick look at each coat or jacket’s comparative warmth.
 The temperature (Fahrenheit) associated with each rating represents a comfort range you can expect the garment to perform well in.
 And yes, we have taken into account the cool weather clothing you’re likely to have on under the jacket – including a cotton turtleneck, wool sweater and jeans.

 Would you believe us if we told you we actually have a 5’11” copper “skinned,” instrumented manikin (weird spelling, we know) designed to assess the thermal insulation value of adult clothing systems for clients like us and, oh, the U.S. military?
 Well, you should, because it’s true.
 And his name is TIM (a nickname for TIAX Instrumented Manikin).

 The heaters and sensors for measuring temperature on TIM help us determine how warm you’d be in one of our coats.
 Our testers place TIM in a chamber wearing our outerwear over everyday clothing (just like what you may wear on a cold day) and then our testers deliver electrical power to the wires in his copper “skin” to maintain a temperature of 35°C – about the same temp as your skin.
 The testers then measure the power required to keep that “body temperature” constant as the temps in TIM’s chamber drops.
 With those test results, plus a complicated formula, we arrive at the outdoor temperature range in which someone can expect to comfortably wear the tested jacket, parka, or coat.
 So – basically – we temperature-test to make sure our coats and jackets can cut it when it comes to the real-world conditions you’ll encounter on a daily basis.